arez/arez/README.md

   of the change then an UnspecifiedChange() will be passed through.
 There may be some value to allowing it to be processed inline when it changes rather than as a reaction.

+### GWT TODO

+* Add `.gwt.xml` configuration to get compilable inside GWT with both production and non-production variants.
+Also need to add source to jars.
+One alternative approach is to add "GWT" variants of artifacts so that non-GWT projects don't have burden of additional config and source being shipped inside jar.
 ## Architecture v2 Notes

 An Arez application consists of `observable` values that can change over time. `Observers` watch the